Lucas3oo/sonarlint-gradle-plugin/README.md

 ### future
 Improvements that might be implemented are:
+* Support config of reports in the `sonarlint` extension and not only per task.
+Need to investigate more on how to lazy load NamedDomainObjectContainer.
 * Support for windows when using node.
 * Support to specify sonarlint properties.
 For instance the node exec can be configured that way using 'sonar.nodejs.executable'.
 * Support to find node on the $PATH using org.sonarsource.sonarlint.core.NodeJsHelper
 * Support for a list of suppressed issues like Checkstyle and Spotbug have.
 * specify stylesheet for the html reports
-* Be able to specify the source sets in the sonarlint DSL
 * specify the sonarlint-core version via a toolsversion property and invoke it via WorkerAPI
 * make sure up-to-date checks are resonable
 * link to rules description in the report
-* it might exists more issue types: "SECURITY_HOTSPOT" but they are not in sonarlint
+* it might exists more issue types: "SECURITY_HOTSPOT" but they are not in sonarlint.
+They are only in SonarCloud.

 SARIF